6Ddust/dustGame/README.md

-# helloWorld
+# dustGame
-This is my first Repository in GitHub
+This is six-dimension's first project on GitHub by C++;

+this is a beginning for me!